koshkarov/reactjs-grunt-configuration/README.md

-# ReactJs Grunt Configuration
+# ReactJs Grunt build configuration

-React Grunt Configuration a small app to show the build process for react app.
+ReactJs Grunt build configuration is a small project to show the build process for ReatJs app using Grunt, Browserify, Babelify, etc.
+Sometimes it is required to integrate ReatJs app in to the **existing build process using Grunt** and without Webpack.

 In this configuration were used the following Grunt tasks:
  - borwserify (with babelify) - builds a bundle and transpiles ES6/JSX to plain javascript.
  - uglify, htmlmin, cssmin - compress JavaScript, CSS, and HTML files respectively.